BasicWolf/archived-kaylee/doc/tutorial/server_side.rst

 That is the message you're going to see in Kaylee's front-end shell (or the logs).

-I belive you have already figured out that the code above goes to ``monte_carlo_pi.coffee``.
-But we still need to import the project in ``__init__.py`` for Kaylee to find it::
+The last step to do with the code: we still need to import the project in ``__init__.py`` for Kaylee to find it::

   from .monte_carlo_pi import MonteCarloPiProject

-And we are done with the server side!
-Let's find out how an application can be found by Kaylee in :ref:`tutorial-configuration`.
+Continue with :ref:`tutorial-configuration`.